Climate change in Alaska: Coastal erosion

 A number of communities in Alaska are expected to be effected by coastal erosion and sea level rise.
 A 2009 report by the Government Accountability Office identified 21 communities at direct risk, and recommended their managed retreat.
 For example, Kivalina, Alaska will be inundated by 2025.

 Trans-Alaska Pipeline System

-Heavy rains in Alaska resulting from climate change have brought flooding uncomfortably close to the Trans-Alaska Pipeline System in recent years.
+Heavy rains in Alaska resulting from climate change have brought flooding close to the Trans-Alaska Pipeline System in recent years.
 In May 2019, the Dietrich River flooded north of Coldfoot, eroding 25-50 feet of riverbank, necessitating emergency work that left only an 80-foot buffer between the river and the pipeline.
 A few months later, in August, the Sagavanirktok River flooded, eroding 100 feet of river bank, and leaving only a 30-foot buffer between the river and the pipeline.
 The Lowe River also flooded near the pipeline in March 2019, and again in June 2020.
 Although Alyeska appears to be responding by stockpiling construction and emergency response materials, and has installed ground chillers beneath a stretch of pipeline 57 miles northwest of Fairbanks, comprehensive information on plans for addressing pipeline breaks in "high consequence areas" is not readily available.